Welcome to the Africa Reading Challenge.

 - Cover at least two regions, pick from North Africa, Southern Africa, East Africa, West Africa and Central Africa

-- Include translated fiction from Arabic, Francophone and Lusophone literature
+- Translated fiction from Arabic, Francophone and Lusophone literature

 - You can mix classic and contemporary fiction

-- If you are intend to read mostly non-fiction, then please include at least one book (out of the five) of fiction
+- If you intend to read mostly non-fiction, then please include at least one book of fiction.

 I’m not inclined to push any reading philosophy, I would however like to encourage participants to broaden their knowledge of African literature.
-Broadly then: For the novice, if you have not read any African lit or if you’ve read one book (E.g. Achebe’s Things Fall Apart): I would advise a mix of at least two regions, two languages, classic and contemporary, with both men and women writers.
-A sample reading list could be:
+For the novice, if you have not read any African lit or if you’ve read one book (E.g. Achebe’s Things Fall Apart): I would advise a mix of at least two regions, two languages, classic and contemporary, with both men and women writers.

 For the advanced reader of African literature: perhaps there is some gap (country, region, language, theme, gender) you want to fill or author(s) whose works you want to explore further?
 You could also, for example: